Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 the return value of that method will be used to populate the Stamp object in favor of the value of the instance property post_name.

+###Model::renderForm()

+This method can be called statically on a model class to render an empty form for the class properties.

+The method accepts three parameters.
+The first parameter is required and must be a valid Stamp template object to be populated, the second is an optional form prefix (defaults to the class name,), and last is an optional [ControlRenderer](/Streetwise-Wordpress-MVC/#controlrenderers) which defines the form controls that correspond to your model properties.

 ###Form prefixes

 Each model rendering a form adds a prefix to its form elements.
 By default when invoked via $model->render(), the form prefix will be the class name of the model instance invoking the render method.
 To override this, set the '\_prefix' property on the  model instances form helper before calling render, as follows:

     <?php

         $model->form_helper()->_prefix = 'my_custom_form_prefix';
         $model->render($this->template('template_name'));

-###Model::renderForm()

-This method can be called statically on a model class to render an empty form for the class properties.
-The method accepts two parameters.
-The first parameter is required and must be a valid Stamp template object to be populated, the second is an optional form prefix (defaults to the class name.)

 ###$model->formErrors()

 This method can be called on a model instance to return an array of validation errors from an attempt to save an invalid